alan-turing-institute/trustworthy-assurance/docs/dmh-report/executive-summary.md

 There is a culture of distrust surrounding the development and use of digital mental health technologies (DMHTs).

 As many organisations continue to grapple with the long-term impacts on mental health and well-being from the COVID-19 pandemic, a growing number are turning to digital technologies to increase their capacity and try to meet the growing need for mental health services.
-Prior to the pandemic, we had already called for greater attention to the ethical challenges of using digital technologies in the domain of psychiatry or mental healthcare.
+Prior to the pandemic, we had already called for greater attention to the ethical challenges of using digital technologies in the domain of psychiatry or mental healthcare[^digitalpsychiatry].
 Since then, the urgency for meeting this call has only grown.

+[^digitalpsychiatry]: [@burr2020]

 In this report, we argue that clearer assurance for how ethical principles have been considered and implemented in the design, development, and deployment of DMHTs is necessary to help build a more trustworthy and responsible ecosystem.
 To help address this need, we set out a positive proposal for a framework and methodology we call 'Trustworthy Assurance'.